 RM-493 is a potent, first-in-class, Phase 2-ready MC4 agonist, which modulates a key pathway in humans that regulates energy, homeostasis, and food intake.
 The critical role of MC4 in weight regulation was validated with the discovery that a mutation of the MC4 receptor gene resulted in early onset obesity and severe obesity.
 RM-493 targets the receptor for MC4.
 The first generation of MC4 agonists were small molecules that failed primarily due to safety issues, particularly increases in blood pressure.
 In contrast, RM-493 is a peptide that retains the specificity and functionality of the naturally occurring hormone that activates MC4 and has not been shown to adversely affect blood pressure in our Phase 1 and Phase 2 clinical trials.

-As part of our clinical program, we have treated approximately 190 subjects and patients with RM-493, which is administered by subcutaneous injection.
+As part of our clinical program, we have treated approximately 190 subjects and patients with RM-493.
 We have completed a Phase 1b proof-of-concept clinical trial with RM-493 in obese patients, including one cohort of patients with mutations in one of the MC4 receptor genes.
 This clinical trial demonstrated promising weight loss in these patients with a four-week treatment.
-We are preparing to initiate two Phase 2a clinical trials by the end of 2014, each for the treatment of obesity caused by a specific genetic deficiency in the MC4 pathway.
+We are preparing to initiate two Phase 2a clinical trials, each for the treatment of obesity caused by a specific genetic deficiency in the MC4 pathway.
 The first clinical trial is a personalized medicine approach for treating obesity in people with a mutation of the MC4 receptor gene to assess weight loss and safety.
 Our second RM-493 Phase 2a clinical trial is in PWS patients; recent scientific evidence supports a role for genetic defects in the MC4 pathway in PWS.
 We intend to use the results of our Phase 2a clinical trials of RM-493 in these indications potentially as the foundation for planning pivotal registration clinical trials.
 It is our intention to work with the FDA on a focused clinical program for each indication.